serock/pla-util/README.md

 This program is licensed under the GNU General Public License Version 3.

 ## To Do List
+* [X] Implement command to check network membership key
-* [ ] Implement command to check network pass phrase
+* [ ] Implement command to check device access key
-* [ ] Implement command to set network pass phrase
+* [ ] Implement command to set network membership key
 * [ ] Create wiki